awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 1. \(Optional\) Choose **Add description**, and type a description in the **Description** box\.

-1. In **Source: What to build**, for **Source provider**, choose the source code provider type\.
-Use the following table to make selections appopropriate for your source provider:
+1.  **Source: What to build**, for **Source provider**, choose the source code provider type\.
+Use the following table to make selections appropriate for your source provider:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html)